Advance Directives: Beginning the Conversation

-We plan ahead for many things in life…but seldom do we think about planning for end-of-life care.
-Often we want to avoid thinking about it, and say “there’s plenty of time for that…later.”
+We plan ahead for many things in life.
+But seldom do we think about planning for end-of-life medical care.
+Often we want to avoid thinking about it, believing “there will be plenty of time for that…later.”

-- time to discuss such matters with our loved ones
+- discuss such matters with our loved ones

-- time to consider what it truly important to us as the end of life nears
+- consider what it truly important to us as the end of life nears

-- time to make plans that will respect what we hold dear
+- make plans that will respect what we hold dear

-- time to let others know our wishes, so they can be honored
+- let others know our wishes, so they can be honored

-Planning in advance is a gift we give ourselves and our family – the gift of making time to talk about important things, and to express our love for each other.
+Advance healthcare directives are a gift we give ourselves and our family.
+It’s the gift of making time to talk about important things, and to express our love for each other.

-Advance Directives are a written document that gives directions for medical care if you are unable to speak for yourself.
-They allow you to appoint an “agent” – someone who will make decisions on your behalf — and to give directions to that agent about what you do and do not want.
+Advance Directives are a written document.
+It gives directions for medical care if you are unable to speak for yourself.
+And it allows you to appoint an “agent” – someone who will make decisions on your behalf — and to give directions to that person in advance about your wishes.

 Examples of questions you may want to consider are these: